Delaware Shores Kids Attractions: 7 Places to Play All Day

 Funland (Rehoboth Beach)

 Open mid-May to early September, Funland is a small amusement center in Rehoboth Beach.
 The attraction takes guests back to a different time and features rides for all ages.
-Young kids will enjoy the carousel, boats and swinger, or big trucks and cars, just their size.
-Older kids and thrill-seekers have over 10 rides, such as the Gravitron, SuperFlip 360 and Haunted Mansion.
-When not on the rides, play fun carnival-style games.
-Visitors can try favorites like mini-hoops, skeeball and balloon bust, and 15 more.
+Young kids enjoy the carousel, boats and swinger, and big trucks and cars, just their size.
+Older kids and thrill-seekers have over 10 rides, such as Gravitron, SuperFlip 360 and Haunted Mansion.
+When not on rides, play fun carnival-style games.
+Visitors can try favorites like mini-hoops, skeeball, balloon bust and 15 more games.

 Single tickets and tickets books are sold.
-Singles cost about 35 cents each, and the 100-ticket book offers the best deal at 25 cents per ticket.
-Funland Amusement Park also sells carnival food and plenty of refreshments for hot summer days.
+Singles cost about 40 cents each, and the 100-ticket book offers the best deal at 30 cents per ticket.
+Funland Amusement Park also sells carnival food and refreshments for hot summer days.

 Jungle Jim’s Waterpark (Rehoboth Beach)

 Jungle Jim’s Waterpark ranks among the largest water parks in Delaware.
 However, there’s more than pools and slides.
 At Jungle Jim’s Waterpark, families ride bumper boats, play mini-golf and practice in batting cages.
 The water park houses kiddie and wave pools, a lazy river, and several water slides.
 Visitors older than 5 should drive their own bumper boat, which comes equipped with a water gun for spraying friends and family.